Yuri Tarnopolsky

 In this Essay I am going to put side-by-side football and court justice, but not because both tease the public thirst for entertainment.
 Football is a descendant of the Coliseum and the law claims the same Roman ancestry .

 The suspense of the trial is the same as in a competition between two teams.
 It ends either in a victory of one of them or in a draw (hung jury).
-The similarity between trial and game is enforced by the presence of the judge on the bench and referee in the football field).
+The similarity between trial and game is enforced by the presence of the judge on the bench and referee in the football field.
 The goal of the trial parties is to win each of the twelve jurors who, unlike the leather ball and the wooden football goal, are as human as the rest of participants, and, probably, even more.

 In a courtroom, the outcome of a trial can be a matter of life and death for the defendant.
-In the field, however dramatic the game, it is not about life and death, but about running fast, chasing the ball, and scoring goals.
-The football players—and a national pride—can suffer only traumas.
+In the field, however dramatic the game, it is about running fast, chasing the ball, and scoring goals.
+The football players—and a national pride—can suffer only traumas and humiliation.
 While life is life, football is a professional performance.
-Display of joy is welcome but anger and mourning are off good manners.
+Display of joy is welcome but anger and malice are off good manners.

 Both contests start with the initial state of uncertainty.
 The outcome is not known in advance, although the probability of each outcome can be approximately evaluated beforehand.
 The more certainty, the less interest in the result, the more sensational the reversal of fortune.

 From the point of view of thermodynamics, the contestants want to resolve the uncertainty, each party in a different way.
 They want to decrease chaos and turn it into a firm order, which requires thermodynamic work.
-Thus, the freezer spends electrical energy to decrease the chaos of molecular movement in liquid water and turn it into much more ordered ice.
+Thus, the freezer spends electrical energy to decrease the chaos of molecular movement in liquid water and turn it into the much more ordered ice.

 The court judge or the field referee could just declare the verdict before the trial or the final score before the game, but this is not how the system is designed.
 The law of the land requires the system to come to the final state on its own, following the ancient idea of justice as the opposite of tyranny and whim.
 The idea of justice, as the idea of truth in science, implies that there is a certain actual state of things that can be discovered.

-We feel compelled to believe that court justice is the equivalence of the objective truth and the outcome.
 The just (fair) verdict or the score must reflect the truth.
 In my eyes, this belief puts the concept of fairness on a shaky ground because the truth is a matter of personal belief, unless there are general criteria of testing it.
 If we regard the trial and the football match as experiments that reveal the truth, the criteria are not met because the experiments cannot be repeated independently.

 If the purpose of the trial is to find the truth, it may not be found.
 Innocent people get sentenced to death and murderers go free.
 Nevertheless, in many cases, probably, most of them, the evidence is so convincing that the apparently impossible task of a unanimous stand of twelve independent people on a single issue can be achieved.
 The troubling problem for me is that the verdict has no outside proof of its justness.
 It is dramatically different from the scientific view that a truth is what can be confirmed independently by other scientists, similarly equipped, and cannot be refuted by any of them.